Fault-Tolerant Modular Reconstruction of Rational Numbers: Comparison with Other Methods

 \begin{description} \item[A] We believe that a final checking step should be added to the \textit{ETL} algorithm so that it rejects results where half or more of the moduli are bad.
 Consider the following example: the moduli are $11,13,15,17,19$ and the corresponding residues are $-4,-4,-4,1,1$.
 The rather surprising result produced by \textit{ETL} is~$1$; it seems difficult to justify this result as being correct.
 Here we see explicitly the innate tendancy of \textit{ETL} to favour ``trusting'' larger moduli over smaller ones.

-\item [B] The aim of our other refinement is to reduce the number of false positives which \textit{ETL} produces.
+\item [B] The aim of this second refinement is to reduce the number of false positives which \textit{ETL} produces.
 We suggest replacing their acceptance criterion $a_{i+1}^2 + b_{i+2}^2 < N$ by a stricter condition such as $a_{i+1}^2 + b_{i+2}^2 < N/100$.
 This change may require one or two more ``redundant'' residue-modulus pairs before \textit{ETL} finds the correct answer, but it does indeed eliminate most of the false positives. \end{description}